typst/packages/packages/preview/tablex-0.0.4/README.md

 - By default, the table assumes that all pages containing it have the same width and height (dimensions).
 This is used for auto-sizing of columns/rows and for repeatable headers to work properly.
 It would be potentially costly to re-calculate page sizes on every page, so this was postponed.

-- `tablex` can potentially be slower and/or take longer to compile than the default `table` (especially when the table spans a lot of pages). **Please use the latest typst version (v0.2.0+) to reduce this problem** (it brought great optimizations to some internal things).
-Still, we are looking for ways to better optimize the library (PRs are open!).
-However, re-compilation is usually fine thanks to typst's built-in memoization.
+- `tablex` can potentially be slower and/or take longer to compile than the default `table` (especially when the table spans a lot of pages). **Please use the latest Typst version to reduce this problem** (each version has been bringing further improvements in this sense).
+Still, we are looking for ways to better optimize the library (see more discussion at https://github.com/PgBiel/typst-tablex/issues/5 - feel free to give some input!).
+However, re-compilation is usually fine thanks to Typst's built-in memoization.

 - The internals of the library still aren't very well documented; I plan on adding more info about this eventually.